Keyword clustering

 Setting up a clustering project

-2. Choose a search engine and country; region and town are optional (for Google);
+2. Choose a search engine and country; region and town are optional.

-5. Click on "Save" button to create your project and start clustering.
+5. Click the "Save" button to create your project and start the clustering process.

-Serpstat will start clustering keywords, the process may take some time.
+The clustering process may take some time.
 The result of clustering will look like this:

-We received a Project page with a list of clusters groups of semantically related keywords, where:
+We land on a Project page with a list of clusters groups of semantically related keywords, where:

 1. The number of clusters created in this project is displayed in brackets next to the name of the "Clusters" column.

-2. Next, you will see the names of the clusters in the "Clusters" column.
-By pointing the cursor at the cluster and clicking on the pencil, you can change the name of the automatically created cluster.
+2. By pointing the cursor at the cluster and clicking on the pencil, you can change the name of the created cluster.

-3. The number in the "Keywords" column shows the number of keywords in each cluster.
+3. The number of keywords in each cluster.

 4. The "Add cluster" button allows you to create a new cluster (enter a name and press Enter).